OneDrive/apidoctor/readme.md

 ### Publish Command
 The `publish` command uses the documentation to generate a new set of outputs.

-See the documentation on [publishing using APIDocs](docs/publishing.md) for more details.
+See the documentation on [publishing using API Doctor](docs/publishing.md) for more details.

 ## Documentation format